D3Brooksster/event-durations-google-calendar/README.md

 # Event Durations for Google Calendar

-This is a Google Chrome extension that shows event durations on Google Calendar.

-Calculates and displays event durations on Google Calendar events.
-Manage your time better and quickly create events with the desired duration.
+This Chrome extension calculates and displays the duration of every event.
+It now shows durations for all events by default, even very short ones, unless you choose a minimum length in the options page.

 [Install it via the Chrome Web Store](https://chrome.google.com/webstore/detail/event-durations-for-googl/elfoibhncineionfonglaickdliaikmj).